apache/fluo-muchos/README.md

     cd muchos/
     cp conf/muchos.props.example conf/muchos.props

-In order to run the `muchos` command, your AWS credentials need to be set in `muchos.props` like
+In order to run the `muchos` command, you will need to create [AWS configuration and credential files][aws-config] in your home directory.
+These files can be created by hand or by running `aws configure` using the [AWS CLI][aws-cli].
-this:

-    [ec2]
-    aws.access.key_id=AKIAIOSFODNN7EXAMPLE
-    aws.secret.key=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY

-See the [AWS Credentials Docs][aws-cred] for more information.

 You will need to upload your public key to the AWS management console and set `key.name` in `muchos.props` to the name of your key pair.
 If you want to give others access to your cluster, add